MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 This combinator can then be used to build a pipeline.
-For every argument of the underlying Julia function, a `Pipeline` argument must be provided to the combinator.
+For every argument of the underlying Julia function, a `Pipeline` argument must be provided to the analogous combinator.

     run(Double(Range(3)))
     #=>